 - Cattle imported into New York from outside the United States must comply with USDA testing policies for import into the United States.

 - Brucellosis tests are not required for cattle originating from within the United States.

-- Tuberculosis testing is required for cattle that have been in California or Michigan in the last 60 months (5 years):
+- Tuberculosis testing is required for cattle that have been in Michigan in the last 60 months (5 years):